Mastero83/ChessFlask/README.md

 - **Real-Time Stockfish Debug Panel**: See engine output live for the ultimate chess nerd experience.
 - **AI Assistant**: Get fun, real-time commentary on every move.
 - **Import/Export PGN**: Edit, import, and download PGN at any time.
-- **No Database, No Docker**: Everything runs in memory for instant setup and blazing speed.
+- **No Docker Required**: Everything runs locally for instant setup and blazing speed.

 ---